grea09/color/article/article.md

 * $p$ is a given **partial plan**.
 </div>

-The framework uses the *closed world assumption* in which all predicates and properties that aren't defined in the initial step are assumed false or don't have a value.
+The framework uses the *closed world assumption* in which all predicates and properties that aren't defined in the initial step are assumed false or don't have a value. <!--FIXME : Implementation non conform-->

-We want to introduce a problem in @fig:example that we will use to examplify the presented notion.
+@Fig:example shows an example of a planning domain and problem that we will use as a guideline throughout the article.

 ![Example domain and problem featuring a robot that aims to fetch a lollipop in a locked kitchen.
 The operator `go` is used for movable objects (such as the robot) to move to another room, the `grab` operator is used by grabbers to hold objects and the `unlock` operator is used to open a door when the robot holds the key.](graphics/example.svg){#fig:example}

 In order to simplify this framework we need to introduce some differences from the classical representation.
-For example, the partial plan is a part of the problem tuple as it is a needed input of the LOLLIPOP algorithm.
+First, the partial plan is a part of the problem tuple as it is a needed input of the LOLLIPOP algorithm.

 <div class="definition" name="Partial Plan">
 We define a partial plan as a tuple $\langle S, L, B\rangle$ with $S$ the set of **steps** (semi or fully instantiated operators also called *actions*), $L$ the set of **causal links**, and $B$ the set of **binding constraints**.
 </div>

-In classical representations, a set of *ordering constraints* is also added.We propose to factorise this notion as being part of the causal links which are always supported by an ordering constraint.
+Second we factorize the set of *ordering constraints*, used in classical representations, as being part of the causal links.
+Indeed, causal links are always supported by an ordering constraint.
 The only case where bare ordering constraints are needed is in threats.
-We decided to represent them with "bare causal links".
+We decided to represent them with **bare causal links**.
 These are stored as causal links without bearing any fluents.
-This also eases implementation with the definition of the causal link giving only one graph of steps with a (possibly empty) list of fluents as a label as our main definition for a partial plan.
+Causal links can be represented by their beared fluents called *causes*.
+We note $f \in l$ the fact that a causal link $l$ bears the fluent $f$.
+Bare causal links can be noted $l = \emptyset$.
-That allows us to introduce the **precedence operator** noted $a_i \succ a_j$ with $a_i, a_j \in S$ iff there is a path of causal links that connects $a_i$ with $a_j$ with $a_i$ being *anterior to $a_j$.
+That allows us to introduce the **precedence operator** noted $a_i \succ a_j$ with $a_i, a_j \in S$ iff there is a path of causal links that connects $a_i$ with $a_j$ with $a_i$ being *anterior* to $a_j$.

 A specificity of Partial Order Planning is that it fixes flaws in a partial plan in order to refine it into a valid plan that is a solution to the given problem.
 In this section, we define the classical flaws in our framework.